Teen with Frightening Form of Epilepsy Now One Year Seizure Free

 Sitting outside of a movie theater, Damian Wells hoped he’d embarrassed himself for the last time.

 Moments earlier, the 15-year-old Weatherford, Texas teen was watching a movie with his younger sisters when all of the sudden, a fit of cursing and yelling came over him.
 He wasn’t doing it on purpose, but he couldn’t stop.
-The strangers starring at him didn’t know what was happening.
+The strangers staring at him didn’t know what was happening.

 Feeling he had no other choice, it was then that Damian decided to stop going out in public.